SingleAccretion/Dotnet-Runtime.Dev/README.md

 Parameters:
 1) `-arch`: architecture of the core root to use.
 Default is `x64`.
+2) `-nativeAot`: whether the test environment is to be set up for NativeAOT-LLVM testing.
+Sets `CLRCustomTestLauncher`.
-2) `-tieredCompilation`: whether to enable tiered compilation.
+3) `-tieredCompilation`: whether to enable tiered compilation.
 By default, it is turned off.
-3) `-base`: whether to use the core root from the `runtime-base` repository.
+4) `-base`: whether to use the core root from the `runtime-base` repository.
 By default the "custom" core roots are used.
-4) `-stressLevel`: the level to use for `JitStress`, if any.
+5) `-stressLevel`: the level to use for `JitStress`, if any.
 By default, no stress is applied.

 #### `spmi.ps1` - wrapper over `superpmi.py`